 Pictures of Himalayan Cats

-Himalayans are considered a color variety of Persian cats in the United States, and all it takes is a glance at a few Himalyan cat pictures to see the connection between the breeds.
+Himalayans are considered a color variety of Persian cats in the United States, and all it takes is a glance at a few Himalyan cat images to see the connection between the breeds.
 It's generally accepted that Himis are the result of initial crossbreeding between Siamese and Persians.

 The Persian Connection